What Are Warts?

 Warts can be treated in various ways:

-- Over-the-counter medicines contain acids that are applied to the wart.
-The acids are peeling agents that remove the dead skin cells of the wart and cause the wart to eventually fall off.
+- Over-the-counter or prescription medicines usually have a peeling agent that removes the dead skin cells of the wart and eventually causes it to fall off.
 OTC treatments shouldn't be used on the face or genitals without consulting a doctor first as some of them may damage the skin.

-- Cryosurgery (pronounced: kry-o-SUR-juh-ree) is where a doctor freezes the wart with liquid nitrogen.
+- Cryotherapy is where a doctor freezes the wart with liquid nitrogen.
 This treatment is usually done in the doctor's office.

-- Laser surgery may be used for warts that are hard to remove.
+- Laser or other surgery may be used for warts that are hard to remove.

 Within a few days after treatment by a doctor, a small wart will usually fall off, although you may need more than one treatment.
 Treatment may take longer for larger warts.